 Posts Tagged ‘Legislation’

-Alarm companies who work within the state of New York will be able to take sighs of relief with the predicted enactment of new legislation, A.3343/S.4328, which passed the New York State Legislature before it adjourned on June 12, 2025, and is now waiting to be signed by Gov. Kathy Hochul.
-Some municipalities automatically fine…
+Updated Dec.
+8, 2025 Alarm companies who work within the state of New York will be able to take sighs of relief with the enactment of new legislation, A.3343/S.4328, which passed the New York State Legislature before it adjourned on June 12, 2025, and was later signed by Gov. Kathy Hochul on Dec.
+5. Some…

 Keep Reading »Groundbreaking Texas AI Law Also Brings Needed Clarity on Use of Biometric Technologies for Security

-On June 22, 2025, Texas Gov. Greg Abbott signed into law H.B.
-149, the Texas Responsible Artificial Intelligence Governance Act (TRIAGA).
-Despite a hodgepodge of state measures aimed at regulating AI introduced across dozens of states in 2024 and 2025, Texas is only the second state after Colorado to enact an AI measure with broad…
+Updated Oct.
+30, 2025 On June 22, 2025, Texas Gov. Greg Abbott signed into law H.B.
+149, the Texas Responsible Artificial Intelligence Governance Act (TRIAGA), which is effective beginning Jan.
+1, 2026.
+Despite a hodgepodge of state measures aimed at regulating AI introduced across dozens of states in 2024 and 2025, Texas is only the…

 Keep Reading »Lawmakers, Industry Advocates Avert Misguided Ban on Keys in Minnesota